MCP HubMCP Hub

 }

 Replace /path/to/your/vault with the absolute path to your Obsidian vault.
-Restart Claude for Desktop after saving the configuration to establish the connection.

 Installation via Smithery

-To install using Smithery:
+To install Obsidian MCP automatically via Smithery:

 npx -y @smithery/cli install obsidian-mcp --client claude